amitjavilaventura/plotmics/README.md

 ## Contributors

-This package has been developed by [Adrià Mitjavila Ventura](https://amitjavilaventura.github.io).
+This package has been developed by [Adrià Mitjavila Ventura](https://amitjavilaventura.github.io), with some contributions from [dfernandezperez](https://github.com/dfernandezperez)

 If you want to contribute to this package, make a post in the issues section in this repository or fork this repository adding your code and do a pull request.